sumimakito/hexo-theme-typography/README.md

 ## Customize<sup>3</sup>

-As for the jade templates inside `theme/typography/layout`, just edit them and remember to add some pepper as you like it.
+As for the pug templates inside `theme/typography/layout`, just edit them and remember to add some pepper as you like it.

 ## Contributors